MRCIEU/mr-kg/docs/GLOSSARY.md

 variables, diseases, and phenotypes.

 MR-KG uses EFO v3.80 (~67K terms) for trait harmonization and semantic matching.
-Traits are mapped to EFO terms using fuzzy string matching and embedding similarity.
+Traits are mapped to EFO terms using cosine similarity between their 200-dimensional ScispaCy embeddings.

 EFO mappings enable robust cross-study trait matching when researchers use different terminology for the same biomedical concept.